StackMCP

 Testing with Chrome Canary

-- Load your application and open DevTools
+4. Load your app and open DevTools

 Production Strategy

 When Chrome stable ships WebMCP (expected mid-to-late 2026), your app will be immediately agent-accessible without a deploy.
-That is the advantage of progressive enhancement -- you are building on the platform, not around it.

 WebMCP Builds on MCP

 WebMCP makes your app accessible to AI agents.
-But to build the app itself, you need MCP servers in your editor -- Playwright for testing, Context7 for up-to-date framework docs, and the rest of the frontend development stack.
-MCP servers help you write the code.
-WebMCP lets agents use the result.
-They are two sides of the same protocol.
+But to build the app itself, you need MCP servers in your editor -- Playwright for testing, Context7 for up-to-date framework docs.
+See our frontend developer stack for a complete setup.